On the Complexity of Target Set Selection in Simple Geometric Networks: Preliminaries

 Let $G=(V,E)$ be a graph.
 We call a set $C\subseteq V$ a \emph{vertex cover} of~$G$, if at least one end of each edge is a member of $C$.
 In the \VC (\VCshort for short) problem, we are given a graph $G$ and an integer $k\in\N$, and our goal is to decide whether there is a vertex cover $C$ of size at most $k$.
 A set $I\subseteq V$ is called an \emph{independent set}, if for every pair of distinct vertices $u,v\in I$ there is no edge connecting~$u$ and $v$.
 In the \IS problem (\ISshort for short), we are given a graph $G$ and an integer $k\in\N$, and our goal is to decide whether there is an independent set $I$ of size at least $k$.

 Some of our \NPhness reductions come from a variant of the \SAT problem.
-In this problem, we are given a propositional formula $\varphi$ in conjunctive normal form (CNF) on the set $X=\{x_1,\ldots,x_n\}$ of \emph{variables}.
-The set of clauses is denoted $\mathcal{C}=\{C_1,\ldots,C_m\}$.
-Our goal is to decide whether there is a truth assignment $\pi\colon X\to\{0,1\}$ that satisfies~$\varphi$.
+In the \SAT problem, we are given a propositional formula $\varphi$ in conjunctive normal form (CNF) over the set $\operatorname{Var}(\varphi)$ of \emph{variables}.
+The set of clauses is denoted by $\mathcal{C}(\varphi)$.
+Our goal is to decide whether there is a truth assignment $\pi\colon \operatorname{Var}(\varphi)\to\{0,1\}$ that satisfies~$\varphi$.
 In \tSAT, all clauses are restricted to be of size at most $3$.
-An \emph{incidence graph} for formula $\varphi$ is a bipartite graph $G_\varphi=(X\cup \mathcal{C},E)$ with an edge between $x_i\in X$ and $C_j\in\mathcal{C}$ if and only if the variable $x_i$ occurs in the clause~$C_j$.
+An \emph{incidence graph} for formula $\varphi$ is a bipartite graph $G_\varphi$ with vertices $v_C$ for each clause $C\in \mathcal{C}(\varphi)$ and $v_x$ for each variable $x\in \operatorname{Var}(\varphi)$ and there is an edge between $x\in \operatorname{Var}(\varphi)$ and $C\in\mathcal{C}(\varphi)$ if and only if the variable $x$ occurs in the clause~$C$.
 A variant of \SAT where $G_\varphi$ is planar is called \pSAT. \ptSAT is combination of the two settings mentioned above.
 In \rptSAT it is further assumed that each variable $x_i$ occurs exactly $3$ times -- twice as a positive literal, and once as a negative literal.
+This variant of \SAT is \NPh~\cite[pf.
+Theorem 2a]{DahlhausJPSY1994}